reemamush/Customer-Churn-/README.md

-# Customer-Churn-
+# Customer-Churn-Analysis Telecom-Industry
+ Overview
-Customer Churn Analysis dashboard for a telecom company using real-world retention data.
-The objective was to understand churn behavior, quantify revenue at risk, and identify the key drivers influencing customer attrition.
+This project presents an end-to-end Customer Churn Analysis for a telecom company using real-world retention data.
+The goal is to identify churn patterns, quantify revenue risk, and uncover the key drivers behind customer attrition, supporting data-driven retention strategies.